-A cloud database is a database service built and accessed through a cloud platform.
+A cloud database is a database service built and accessed through a cloud computing platform.
 It serves many of the same functions as a traditional database with the added flexibility of cloud computing.
 Users install software on a cloud infrastructure to implement the database.

 Users can access cloud databases from virtually anywhere, using a vendor’s API or web interface.

 Cloud databases can expand their storage capacities on run-time to accommodate changing needs.
-Organizations only pay for what they use.
+Organizations pay only for what they use.

 In the event of a natural disaster, equipment failure or power outage, data is kept secure through backups on remote servers.